camballe/camballe/README.md

 <br/><br/>
 I do some ML with Python and low-level programming with C during my free time.
 <br/><br/>
-Committed to writing clean, maintainable code and leveraging cutting-edge technologies to solve complex problems.
+I'm committed to writing clean, maintainable code and leveraging cutting-edge technologies to solve complex problems.

 Here are <a href="https://dev.enkambale.com">some of my projects</a>